 For the first time in our history – the Government will help pay people’s wages through the Coronavirus Job Retention Scheme – offering grants to employers who promise to retain their staff, covering most of the cost of paying people’s wages.
 Government grants will cover 80% of the salary of retained workers, up to a total of £2,500 a month.

-Through the scheme, any employer can apply to put workers on temporary leave or 'furloughed' status, and the employer will receive a grant from HMRC to cover 80% of their salary, up to £2,500pm.
+Through the scheme, any employer can apply to put workers on temporary leave or 'furloughed' status, and the employer will receive a grant from HMRC.

-Furloughed employees must have been on your PAYE payroll on or before 19 March 2020, and can be on any type of contract, including:
+Furloughed employees can be on any type of contract, including: